Rufus is a small utility that helps format and create bootable USB flash drives, such as USB keys/pendrives, memory sticks, etc.

 Once downloaded, the application is ready to use — no installation or other files are necessary.

 With this new version, I must express my gratitude to the translators who made it possible for Rufus to be localized in more than 15 languages (as well the translators who are working hard on adding some more).
 If you find that you can now use Rufus in your own language, it's really thanks to them!

 Download the executable and run it - no installation is necessary.

-There's no usage guide for now, as I prefer concentrating on adding features...
+There is no usage guide yet, as I prefer concentrating on adding features...

 GNU General Public License (GPL) version 3 or later.

 You are free to distribute, modify or even sell the software, insofar as you respect the GPLv3 license.

 Since I'm getting asked about this on regular basis, there is no donation button on this page.

 The main reason is that I feel that the donation system doesn't actually help software development and worse, can be guilt-inducing for users who choose not to donate.